scalar-labs/scalar-kubernetes/README.md

 ### [Playbooks](./playbooks)

-The `playbooks` directory contains Ansible playbooks to help you to install and deploy pods on the Kubernetes cluster.
+The `playbooks` directory contains Ansible playbooks to help you to install the required tools such as `kubectl` and `helm` on a bastion node, and to install the charts on a Kubernetes cluster.

 ## Future Work